-- Provide students multiple opportunities to listen to a text and provide graphic organizers as needed - Provide students opportunities to make inferences after listening to a source
+- Provide students with multiple opportunities to listen to a text; provide graphic organizers as needed. - Give students opportunities to make inferences after listening to or watching the source. - Support students by chunking the information in the longer video.
+You could stop to review student notes after each segment, or use the online tool EdPuzzle to insert questions.

-Argumentative Essay
+STIMULUS/TASK MODEL Argumentative Essay